xster/flutter-wiki/Desktop-shells.md

 The current Linux shell is a GLFW placeholder, to allow early experimentation.
 We would like to create a library that lets you embed Flutter regardless of whether you're using GTK+, Qt, wxWidgets, Motif, or another arbitrary toolkit for other parts of your application, but have not yet determined a good way to do that.
+Our current plan is to support GTK+ out of the box, in a way where adding support for other toolkits is straightforward.

 Expect the APIs for the final shell to be radically different from the current implementation.